Ryan Allen (American football): New England Patriots

-Two punters—Jeff Locke and Sam Martin—were selected in the 2013 NFL Draft; Allen was not.
+Two punters—Jeff Locke and Sam Martin—were selected in the 2013 NFL draft; Allen was not.
 He signed a standard three-year contract as an undrafted free agent with the New England Patriots on April 27, 2013.
 During training camp, Allen beat out veteran Zoltán Meskó, who was released at the final roster cutdown.

-Allen was named the Week 14 AFC Special Teams Player of the Week for his contributions to the Patriots win over San Diego Chargers.
-In Super Bowl XLIX, he punted four times for 196 yards and set a then Super Bowl record with a 64-yard punt, helping the Patriots to a 28–24 victory over the Seattle Seahawks.
+Allen was named the Week 14 AFC Special Teams Player of the Week for his contributions to the Patriots' victory over San Diego Chargers.
+In Super Bowl XLIX, Allen punted four times for 196 yards and set a then Super Bowl record with a 64-yard punt, helping the Patriots to a 28–24 victory over the Seattle Seahawks.
 On July 25, 2015, the Patriots signed Allen to a three-year contract extension; the NFL's Collective Bargaining Agreement allows undrafted rookies to sign extensions after two seasons.
 The new deal, which ran through the 2018 season, had $6.1 million in new money, including a $2 million signing bonus and $1 million in guaranteed salary in 2016.

-In 2016, Allen was praised for his performance in the Patriots' Week 3 win, 27–0, over the Houston Texans.
+In 2016, Allen was praised for his performance in the Patriots' Week 3 27–0 shutout victory over the Houston Texans.
 He punted seven times, averaging over 49 yards per punt; none of his punts were returned, and all of them left the Texans starting at or behind their own 20-yard line.
-His performance earned him AFC Special Teams Player of the Week honors.
+Allen was named AFC Special Teams Player of the Week for his performance.
 On February 5, 2017, Allen was part of the Patriots team that won Super Bowl LI.
 In the game, Allen punted four times for 166 yards as the Patriots defeated the Atlanta Falcons by a score of 34–28 in overtime.

 Allen made his third Super Bowl appearance the next season for the Patriots in Super Bowl LII; however, the Patriots lost to the Philadelphia Eagles 41–33, and Allen never punted during the game.

-The next year, his former college teammate Johnny Hekker broke his Super Bowl record for the Los Angeles Rams, though the Patriots would win that game and give Allen his third Super Bowl championship.
+The next year, Allen's former college teammate Johnny Hekker broke his Super Bowl record for the Los Angeles Rams, though the Patriots would win that game 13–3 and give Allen his third Super Bowl championship.

 On March 22, 2019, Allen re-signed with the Patriots on a one-year deal.
-However, on August 19, 2019, he was released in favor of rookie Jake Bailey who was drafted by the Patriots in the fifth round of the 2019 NFL Draft.
+However, on August 19, he was released in favor of rookie Jake Bailey, who was drafted by the Patriots in the fifth round of the 2019 NFL draft.